How Geocaching Works

 October _ _ , _ _ _ _ (A B, C D E F)

 Many nineteenth-century sailing ships seeking shelter from storms came into the Harbor and set anchor.
 At the second waypoint is a wood stock anchor, an anchor type common to these ships.
 The stocks were generally made of two pieces of timber (usually oak) and joined together with iron bolts and bands.
 The stock is set at a right angle to the flukes in order to force the flukes to dig into the lake bottom.
 If you look carefully, you will see that the chain is actually in two pieces.
 Count the number of links on the piece that remains connected to the anchor by a clevis (This might be tricky, but count the number of large chain links only – do not count the clevis or the other connecting piece), and use the number of links to decipher the final waypoint.

 410 – (Number of Chain Links that remain connected to the anchor by a clevis) = ABC

 At the final waypoint is a small, off-the-beaten-path park with a great view of Baileys Harbor.
 During periods of low water you can discern the historic remains of a stone pier that extends into the harbor.
 If you imagine that you have gone back in time to the mid-1800’s, from this final waypoint you would be looking out over the water and seeing numerous sailing ships anchored in the safety of Baileys Harbor’s shores.

+This cache was placed as a partnership with Wisconsin Historical Society, Wisconsin Maritime Museum, Door County Maritime Museum, and the University of Wisconsin Sea Grant Institute.
 We hope you enjoyed learning about Baileys Harbor’s history as a Harbor of Safe Refuge.
-To learn more about Wisconsin’s maritime heritage please visit our other geocaches Door County, or visit wisconsinshipwrecks.org and maritimetrails.org!
+To learn more about Wisconsin’s maritime heritage please visit our other geocaches in Door County and throughout the state, or visit wisconsinshipwrecks.org!

 (No hints available.)